YosysHQ/apicula/doc/filestructure.md

 The other files all correspond to a specific tile type, and have a width and height.
 Note that IOB, DSP and BRAM tiles are slightly bigger than CFU tiles.
 Some important tables in thes tile files follow.

 The `wire` tables contain the pips of a tile. it is of the format `[src, dest, *fuses]`, where an unused fuse is `-1`.
 The wire IDs can be mapped to names with `wirenames.py`.
 Some rows have a negative source wire, which seems to indicate that this fuse should be set to zero.
 These negative fuses contain the "default" state of a pip.
-Some rows also have wire IDs that fall outside the valid wire rang, it is expected this is some sort of flag, but the meaning is not known.
+Some rows also have wire IDs that fall outside the valid wire range, it is expected this is some sort of flag, but the meaning is not known.
 Table 2 contains the main routing, the use of other wire tables is not known.

 `shortval` and `longval` describe bel features that can be configured.
 A "short" infovalue has 2 "features" and a "long" infovalue has 16 features.
 Unused features are zero.
 Some known tables: